-OneEnergy developed the 13.6 MW Wye Mills solar project to serve Johns Hopkins Medicine’s East Baltimore Campus and has been operational since September 2016.
+OneEnergy developed the 13.6 MW Wye Mills solar project to serve Johns Hopkins Medicine’s East Baltimore Campus.
+The project started operation in September 2016.

-The Wye Mills project, located in Queen Anne’s County, Maryland, is expected to offset about 18 percent of the total energy Johns Hopkins’ facilities utilize.
-The solar power system will deliver the energy generated to Johns Hopkins for less than their current electricity rate, and provide a long term hedge against the rising costs of purchasing power.
+The Wye Mills project, located in Queen Anne’s County, Maryland, offsets about 18 percent of the total energy Johns Hopkins’ facilities utilize.
+The solar power system delivers the energy generated to Johns Hopkins for less than their current electricity rate, and provide a long term hedge against the rising costs of purchasing power.

-The solar project is expected to avoid the emission of 1.4 million metric tons of CO2 into the atmosphere over the next 20 years, which is equivalent to removing more than 313,000 cars from U.S. roads for one year.
+The solar project will avoid the emission of 1.4 million metric tons of CO2 into the atmosphere over the next 20 years, which is equivalent to removing more than 313,000 cars from U.S. roads for one year.
 Over the coming two decades, the system will also produce the energy equivalent to powering more than 180,000 homes for a year.

 The solar installation features more than 40,000 solar panels across a 97-acre plot of land.
 Solar City installed and will maintain the project.